-The principal output of the SedSS will be a series of technical reports (most have been completed to date).
-These will form the background documents, along with the baseline review, which will support the technical findings of the SedSS.
-The findings reported here are partially a synthesis of those technical documents already produced; additionally a questionnaire was sent to all participants in the SedSS which specifically guided them to consider their findings in light of the priorities established by the SAP process (see above).
+The principal output of the SedSS was a series of technical reports.
+These form the background documents, along with the baseline review, which support the technical findings of the SedSS.
+The findings reported in this document are partially a synthesis of those technical documents; additionally a questionnaire was sent to all participants in the SedSS which specifically guided them to consider their findings in light of the priorities established by the SAP document (see above).
 The results of these are summarised below and are intended to form a consensus of the expertise drawn together to conduct this Special Study.
-This may still be subject to change with the addition and wider circulation of the findings of the study.
-It is hoped that this report can form a powerful tool in directing the SAP for Lake Tanganyika into the future.
-An earlier draft of this document was circulated in December 1999 and comments and further refinements have been incorporated here.
+A list of all participants in the SedSS is given in Appendix 2.